-Level > 1 is provided for PI service personnel only.
+Level > 1 is only intended for PI service personnel.
 Users cannot change to a level > 1.
-Contact the customer service department if you have problems with parameters for command level 2 or higher (p.
-291).
+Contact the customer service department (p.
+309) if you have problems with the parameters for command level 2 or higher.

 Troubleshooting: Invalid password

 Notes: With the C-867, the command levels only determine the